Namhkam, Shan State: History

 The region surrounding Namhkam originally belonged to China, but from 1894 to 1897, the British colonial administration in Burma built a road between this frontier town and Bhamo by the Ayeyarwady River in Kachin State for a distance of 56 mi.
 The road was intended to be used by Chinese muleteers for the benefit of border trade.

 During the Second World War, the Allies built the Ledo Road, stretching from Ledo in Assam, India to Kunming, China, across northern Burma.
 By the end of 1944, the road stretched 439 mi to Namhkam, linking up with the old Burma Road at Bhamo.

 In 2005, the Shan State Army - South attempted to fill a power vacuum in Namhkam left by the 1989 ceasefire agreement between their counterparts in the north and the Burmese military, but their attempt was promptly thwarted.

 The governments of Myanmar and China have been working to resolve a border dispute in the area of Namhkam and Muse since 2014.

+On 6 November 2023, the Namkham police station was captured by Ta'ang National Liberation Army (TNLA) fighters, bringing the city under the limited control of the Brotherhood Alliance during the ongoing civil war.
+Anti-junta forces took full control of the town and surrounding township on 18 December 2023.